RhetTbull/applecrate/README.md

                                   provided, a post-install script will be
                                   created for you.
   -s, --sign APPLE_DEVELOPER_CERTIFICATE_ID
-                                  Sign the installer package with a developer ID --help                          Show this message and exit.
+                                  Sign the installer package with a developer ID.
+If APPLE_DEVELOPER_CERTIFICATE_ID starts
+                                  with '$', it will be treated as an environment variable and the value of the environment variable will be used as the developer ID.
+  -d, --build-dir DIRECTORY       Build directory to use for building the
+                                  installer package.
+Default is
+                                  build/applecrate/darwin if not provided.
+  -o, --output FILE               Path to save the installer package.
+  --help                          Show this message and exit.

 ```